zuna2005/rsschool-cv/cv.md

 ---

 ## Objective
-Aspiring to become a proficient Frontend Engineer with a deep understanding of how things work under the hood.
-Committed to gaining fundamental knowledge and achieving high standards in the field of frontend development.
+I am a passionate and dedicated frontend engineer with a strong foundation in web technologies.
+My goal is to continuously expand my knowledge and expertise in frontend development.
+With a deep commitment to understanding the intricacies of the technologies I work with, I strive to deliver high-quality, efficient solutions.
+I am always eager to learn, driven by a desire to achieve excellence and become an expert in my field.

 ---